JacekDwojakPL/cs336-study/notes/_posts/2025-02-16-assignment-1.markdown

 In above example vocabulary has 10 unique words and in the tokenized output we can see that index 5 appears twice - which corresponds to the word "text" in the source string.

 However this navie approach will not suffice to create proper vocabulary for production grade model.
-First of all, the vocabulary is limited to the words found in the source training data.
-It is impossible to tokenize word which didn't appear in the training data:
+The vocabulary is limited to the words found in the source training data.
+The bigger source training set the richer the vocabulary of the tokenizer but we cannot tokenize word not present in vocabulary:

 ```python
 vocab["Hello"] #KeyError: 'Hello'
 ```

 There are ways to handle out-of-vocabulary words, for example, by substituting unknown words with a special token like `<UNK>`.
-A second issue with this approach is that, currently, the same words written with different cases (e.g., "Text" and "text") will have different indices, despite meaning the same thing.
+Second issue with this approach is that, currently, the same words written with different cases (e.g., "Text" and "text") will have different indices, despite meaning the same thing.
 One way to handle this problem is to preprocess and normalize the source text before tokenization, such as converting it all to lowercase.
-However, this would cause us to lose some information that is also encoded in the casing.
+However, this would cause us to loose some information that is also encoded in the casing.
 To summarize word level tokenization:

 - Resulting sequences have length equal to the number of words in the source text.
 - Vocabulary is limited only to the words found in source text.